emacsmirror/tbindent/README.rst

 - Install `dtrt-indent`_.

-  - `dtrt-indent`_ will detect the indentation scheme used by a file you open and sets the value of the indentation control variable for the major mode from inspection of the content of the file.
+  - ``tbindent-mode`` uses `dtrt-indent`_ if it is available to detect the indentation scheme used by the file you open.
+    It and sets the value of the indentation control variable for the major mode from inspection of the content of the file.
+    This minimizes chances of mi-interpreting the indentation scheme used by the file.

 - Ensure that the hard-coded ``tbindent--mode-indent-vars`` alist has a entry for each of the major modes you want to use.